"I just feel guilty for being alive sometimes, for something I can't control."

 In June 2020, before signing any deal, Dixie released her debut single "Be Happy."
 The song wasn't typical pop.
 It was a surprisingly honest exploration of depression that resonated with millions.

 The production is intentionally upbeat and peppy, creating an ironic contrast with lyrics about not being able to feel happy.
-That juxtaposition, hiding darkness beneath a bright surface, felt authentic to how many young people actually cope.
+That juxtaposition — hiding darkness beneath a bright surface — landed because it named something real about how many young people actually cope.

 By August 2020, she'd signed with L.A.
 Reid's HitCo Entertainment.
 "Be Happy" hit the Billboard Canadian Hot 100, accumulated over 100 million YouTube views, and earned RIAA Gold certification.